The Ugly Stepsister: Plot

-It's announced by horsemen that all noble young virgins are invited to a ball, where Prince Julian will decide who he'll marry.
-To improve their household finances, Rebekka plans to marry off Elvira, her eldest daughter, to Julian.
-While Elvira dreams of marrying the prince, Rebekka knows her daughter is ugly by societal standards and has next to no chance of winning him over, especially when pitted against the conventionally beautiful Agnes.
+Royal heralds announce that all noble young virgins are invited to a ball, where Prince Julian will choose a wife.
+To save them from poverty, Rebekka plans to marry off Elvira, her eldest daughter, to Julian.
+While Elvira dreams of marrying the prince and carries around a book of poems he has written, Rebekka considers her too ugly to succeed.
+To improve Elvira's chances with the prince, Rebekka subjects her to a series of primitive and painful cosmetic surgeries.